Table of Contents

 That said, “results” do differ depending on many factors.
 You need sound on-page SEO and technical SEO to reap the benefits of digital PR.

-In our SEO and digital PR analysis, we’ve seen huge jumps in organic traffic for sites from links gained through digital PR.
+In our SEO and digital PR analysis, we’ve seen significant increases in organic traffic for sites from links earned through digital PR.

 Industry-Specific Stats